 At the end of the world, with but the vast southern ocean beyond, lie Pringle & Kogel Bays.
 Here the air is as pure as I've ever breathed and the scenery is surely one of God's greatest masterpieces.

-I normally stay at the Gordon's Beach Lodge, in nearby Gordons Bay, and then drive out to Pringle Bay - it's only 30 minutes by car but what a drive it is - definitely one of the world's greatest ocean drive.
-The only reason I never included this drive in our Greatest Ocean Drives section is because I'd already included the equally stunning, but more famous, Chapman's Peak Drive and I only wanted one route per country.
+It's only 30 minutes by car but what a drive it is - one of the world's greatest ocean drive.
+Why is not in our Greatest Ocean Drives section?
+Because I'd already included the equally stunning, but more famous, Chapman's Peak Drive and I only wanted one route per country.

-On a couple of occasions we've stayed out in Pringle Bay itself.
-It's the perfect place to feel the stress of modern living wash off you and a great family destination - children love it.
+Want to stay in Pringle Bay itself?
+Good idea, it's the perfect place to feel the stress of modern living wash away and a great family destination.
 There are some lovely little guest houses to choose from.
 The pick of them is Moonstruck on Pringle Bay.

 There's also the option of camping in Kogel Bay - more on that a little further down the page.